TheMadman/ceasoning/pages/mainpage.md

 Composite stores provide simple means to operate on multiple stores:

 - csalt_store_list - treats multiple stores as if they are a single store
-- csalt_resource_list - implements the same store interface as csalt_store_list, as well as functionality for initializing, checking and deinitializing resources
 - csalt_store_fallback - uses stores as a priority list, where later stores are only checked if earlier stores don't contain the requested data

+- csalt_resource_list - implements the same store interface as csalt_store_list, as
+  well as functionality for initializing, checking and deinitializing resources
+- csalt_resource_fallback - implements csalt_resource_list resource initialization logic
+  with csalt_store_fallback logic for the store interface
+- csalt_resource_first - attempts to initialize resources in the order they're given, returning the first successfuly-initialized resource

 Concrete and composite stores may be combined in any way, allowing simple expression of complex relationships - for example, a csalt_store_fallback may contain a csalt_heap and a